lsst-ts/ts_labview_tcp_json/doc/userManual.md

 ## getInstanceCmd&#46;vi

-The getInstanceCmd VI is used to get the `CmdRead` user event instance, to read commands from TCP client.
+The getInstanceCmd VI is used to get the `CmdRead` user event instance, to read commands from the TCP client.

 ![getInstanceCmd](./images/getInstanceCmd.png)